arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 The UNO R4 WiFi has a DAC with up to 12-bit resolution attached to the A0 analog pin.
 A DAC is used to convert a digital signal to an analog signal.

-The DAC can be used for signal generation for e.g. audio applications.
-You can for example generate and alter a sawtooth wave.
+The DAC can be used for signal generation for e.g. audio applications, like generating and altering sawtooth wave.

 ## I2C Connector